 First, here are the following SGX-specific lines in the manifest template:

-sgx.trusted_files.<name> specifies a file that will be verified and trusted
+sgx.trusted_files.<name> specifies a file or a directory that will be

 The way these Trusted Files work is before Graphene runs PyTorch inside the SGX